 Whistleblower claims and qui tam actions both involve employees’ reporting of wrongdoing on the part of the employer, but the two kinds of civil actions are very different.

 If you have been disciplined or terminated for having reported an illegal action, condition or safety violation at work, you probably have a claim for retaliatory discharge based on your actions as a whistleblower.
 If you’re aware that your employer is cheating the federal government, whistleblower protection laws might protect you from termination; at the same time, you have the right to file a qui tam claim.
 If successful, you’ll receive a portion of the money that the government recovers from the dishonest employer.
-Contact the California qui tam attorneys at Liberty Law Office for more information about our ability to represent you in either or both forms of litigation.
+Contact the California qui tam attorneys at Liberty Law for more information about our ability to represent you in either or both forms of litigation.

 Qui Tam Lawsuits